brucenelson6655/vnet_change/README.md

   - vnet resource id
   - public subnet name
   - private subnet name
-- and the subscription id this workspace lives in

 #### IMPORTANT : if you are converting an Azure Databricks workspace with a managed vnet to vnet injection then you must include a vnet id, and subnet names.